 The COUNTIFS function is designed to count cells that meet multiple conditions.
 In this case, we need to provide two conditions: (1) the date is greater than or equal to G4 and (2) the date is less than or equal to G5.
 COUNTIFS accepts conditions as range/criteria pairs, so the conditions are entered like this:

 date,">="&G4 // greater than or equal to G4 date,"<="&G5 // less than or equal to G5

 The final formula looks like this:

-Note that >= and <= must be entered as text and surrounded by double quotes.
-This means we must use concatenation (&) to join the operators to the dates in cell G4 and cell G5.
+Note that the logical operators ">=" and "<=" must be entered as text and surrounded by double quotes.
+This means we must use concatenation with the ampersand operator (&) to join the operators to the dates in cell G4 and cell G5.
 This syntax is specific to a group of eight functions in Excel.

 This problem can also be solved with the SUMPRODUCT function which allows a cleaner syntax: